Lawmakers want spy agencies to share cyber data

 Defense contractors like Lockheed Martin Corp have been among the high-profile victims of cyberattacks.
 Others include Google and Citigroup.

-Sponsors of the bill envision, for example, that NSA would share with internet service providers information about the different types of cyber threats that the intelligence agency has detected so that the ISP can then block traffic to its customers from anything with that signature.
+Sponsors of the bill envision, for example, that NSA would share with internet service providers information about what different types of cyber threats look like that the intelligence agency has detected so that the ISP can then block traffic to its customers from anything with that signature.

 TWO-WAY STREET